ghada49/Project-Phase-1/README.md

 View and Cancel listing: View listing allows the current user to check all listings (products) he has added so far to check what has been sold (or is still available).
 Cancel listing allows the client (seller) to remove a listing (product) he has already added to the marketplace (if they want to remove it)

+At the end, when you finish everything, you can logout and then exit.